GreenLantern16/vault-enterprise-install-guide/README.md

 ### Prerequisites
 * An AWS Account where you have admin rights.
 This guide assumes you are beginning with a fresh, empty AWS account.
 You can get an AWS lab account for eight hours using the [AWS Open Lab Instruqt](https://play.instruqt.com/hashicorp/tracks/aws-open-lab) track.
-* A VPC with three private subnets where you can place your Vault nodes.
-You can use the terraform in the included vpc subdirectory to create a suitable VPC with the correct tags and settings.
+* A VPC where you can deploy your Vault nodes.
+You can use the terraform in the included VPC subdirectory to create a suitable VPC with the correct tags and settings.
+See #vpc-setup below for the correct settings.
 * A domain name where you can add DNS records and to use for TLS certificates.
 HashiCorp SEs may use a subdomain of the hashidemos.com zone in the shared SE AWS account, [as documented in Confluence](https://hashicorp.atlassian.net/wiki/spaces/~844747070/pages/1018757599/Using+new+hashidemos.io+DNS+Zone).
 Some basic understanding of TLS is helpful for this part.
 * A local copy of both this repository and the [Terraform AWS Vault Enterprise Starter](https://github.com/hashicorp/terraform-aws-vault-ent-starter) module.

 ### Get the Code
 Clone the Vault Enterprise Starter repo and this Install Guide repo.
 You'll be doing all your work inside the vault-enterprise-install-guide repo, so you may wish to open that directory in your favorite text editor.
+No changes are required to the starter module, but you'll need a local copy because it's not in the public registry yet.

 ```
 git clone https://github.com/scarolan/vault-enterprise-install-guide